 The scale of alcohol-related harm

 Drinking alcohol at this level has a significant health impact.
-In 2015 there were 8,758 alcohol-related deaths in the UK and over a million hospital admissions.
+In 2016 there were 7,327 deaths from alcohol specific causes in the UK and over 1.1 million hospital admissions.
 Alcohol is causally linked to over 60 different medical conditions including liver damage, cardiovascular disease, and certain cancers.

 Alcohol is also linked to domestic violence, non-domestic violence and significant economic costs.
 Various estimates have considered the total social and economic cost to be £21 billion a year in England and Wales, £7.2 billion a year in Scotland and £680 million a year in Northern Ireland.